Tibial Implant Fixation in TKA Worth A Revision? -- How to Avoid Stress-Shielding Even for Stiff Metallic Implants: Materials and Methods

 \subsubsection{Variants of tibia implant system}

-In the numerical analysis we consider distinct cases of the tibial implant systems showing variations in geometry, material and fixation: \begin{enumerate} \item Stem extension length: $l=$\{5,40,75\} mm, see Fig.~\ref{fig:Variants-of-endoprotheses} (b,c,d). \\[-8mm] \item Material: titanium alloy (Ti), cobalt-chrome alloy (CoCr), all-polyethylen (PE).
-The first two are frequently referred to as metall-backed (MB).\\[-8mm] \item Implant-to-bone interface conditions: variants of sticking friction conditions and sliding friction conditions are considered.
+In the numerical analysis we consider distinct cases of the tibial implant systems showing variations in geometry, material and fixation: \begin{enumerate} \item Stem extension length: $l=$\{5,40,75\} mm, Fig.~\ref{fig:Variants-of-endoprotheses} (b,c,d). {Stem thickness: 10 mm.} \item Material: titanium alloy (Ti), cobalt-chrome alloy (CoCr), all-polyethylene (PE).
+The first two are frequently referred to as metal-backed (MB). \item Implant-to-bone interface conditions: variants of sticking friction conditions and sliding friction conditions are considered.
 For sticking friction, the variant of (i) full cementation (FullC) and (ii) surface cementation (SurfC) along with stem fixation through press-fit and, after trabecular ingrowth, through osseointegration.
 For the variant of sliding friction different cases of coefficient of frictions (cof) are compared, (iii) cof=0.2 and the idealized case of (iv) cof=0.0 for perfectly smooth interfaces. \end{enumerate}

 Figure~\ref{fig:Variants-of-endoprotheses} (a) displays the orientation of the resection plane to the mechanical axis and the thickness of maximal bone removal, the image in (e) shows the case of full cementation.